ANIMAL RIGHTS DECLARATION

 (Individual Rights of All Sentient Animals, whether Human or Non Human)

-The right to independent thought, intention, instinct, desire, identity, and will—free from coercion, manipulation, or forced conditioning, provided one’s actions do not abuse the rights of another.
+The right to independent thought, intention, instinct, desire, identity, and will—free from coercion, manipulation, or forced conditioning.

 The right to communicate, vocalize, move, explore, and behave in species-appropriate and personally chosen ways that don’t infringe over rights of others.